 I arise, sit upright, and find myself alone as I'd expected.

-But...the mid-morning looks different.
+But...
+The mid-morning looks different.
 I admire the sky past the red windows.

-But if I have been dreaming...
+But if I had been dreaming...
 Why am I in one of the pleasure rooms?

+I swish my head around and confirm Shibuya-san's absence.
 Is he just my dream's figment?
 A manifestation of my wishful thinking?
 A guardian angel appearing in dreams to satisfy my hope that someone exists to save me from this hell of a place?